- Why Research

-Seeking to identify new targets to prevent late recurrence of hormone postive breast cancers.
+- Seeking to identify new targets to prevent late recurrence of hormone positive breast cancers.

-Laboratory studies are conducted to develop approaches to sensitize dormant breast tumor cells to chemotherapies.
+- Laboratory studies are ongoing to develop approaches to sensitize dormant breast tumor cells to chemotherapies.

-Many cancer patients will undergo “successful” curative surgery/treatment only to experience metastatic recurrence at distant sites such as the lung, bone, liver, or brain several years or even decades later.
-These late recurrences imply the existence of subclinical micrometastases that persist, perhaps for years.
+Many cancer patients will undergo “successful” curative surgery or treatment only to experience metastatic recurrence in the lung, bone, liver, or brain several years or even decades later.
+These late recurrences imply the existence of undetectable micrometastases that lie dormant, perhaps for years.
 Successfully eliminating these precursors of metastases before they emerge would be game changing, potentially eliminating late recurrences altogether.

-In the upcoming year, Dr. Davidson and her team will work to discover biologically important molecules called kinases that are responsible for therapeutic resistance of dormant cells that have spread.
+In the upcoming year, Dr. Davidson and her team will work to discover biologically important molecules called kinases that are responsible for the therapeutic resistance of dormant cells that have spread.
+To do this, they are using sophisticated, comprehensive analyses of laboratory models.
 These studies will allow prediction of optimal combinations of kinase inhibitors that will kill dormant cells and micrometastases to prevent breast cancer from spreading.

 Dr. Davidson is a world-renowned breast cancer researcher who serves as Senior Vice President and Director of the Clinical Research Division at the Fred Hutchinson Cancer Research Center, President and Executive Director of the Seattle Cancer Care Alliance, and Head of the Division of Medical Oncology at the University of Washington.